 One way to preserve the image is to drill out the design with a dremel, and to pack the void outlining the design with snow.
 This technique provides a contrast against the clear ice and provides a very legible design.
 The image also lasts longer as only the outside surfaces of the ice melt away.
 This technique is most often used to engrave company logos.

-Union Ice sculptures always qualify for center stage at any food or product display and can be custom-sculpted to suit any request.
+Arctic Glacier sculptures always qualify for center stage at any food or product display and can be custom-sculpted to suit any request.
 For bookings or more information, please contact us.

 Formerly known as

 2970 East 50th St Vernon, California